PREAMBLE AND SUMMARY

 According to the Atomic Energy Act, safety reviews must be carried out every ten years and follow the standardized national criteria.
 Safety reviews consist of a deterministic safety status analysis, a probabilistic safety analysis and a deterministic analysis on physical protection of the plant.
 The results are then submitted to the supervisory authority and usually assessed by independent experts who act by order of the supervisory authority.

-Germany participated actively in the European Union’s stress test and in its follow-up process, initiated by the European Nuclear Safety Regulators Group (ENSREG).
-During ENSREG workshops in April 2013 and 2015, it was stated that Germany’s NPPs had already completed significant enhancements to robustness ahead of the Fukushima Daiichi events (e.g. filtered containment venting and mobile pumps).
+Germany participated actively in the European Union’s Stress Test and in its follow-up process, initiated by the European Nuclear Safety Regulators Group (ENSREG).
+During ENSREG workshops in April 2013 and 2015, it was stated that Germany’s NPPs had already completed significant enhancements to robustness ahead of the events at the Fukushima Daiichi NPP (e.g. filtered containment venting and mobile pumps).
 The German National Action Plan identified that further work was required in some technical areas which are relevant to the stress test.
-Some of these actions were completed in 2013, with some left to be completed in 2014/2015/2016.
 The National Report and the National Action Plan of Germany can be found at www.ensreg.eu/EU-Stress-Tests/Country-Specific-Reports/EU-Member-States/Germany.

-Furthermore, Germany will participate in the first European Union Topical Peer Review with the topic Ageing Management of Nuclear Power Plants, coordinated by ENSREG.
-A national assessment report was submitted and published.
+Furthermore, Germany participated in the first European Union Topical Peer Review with the topic Ageing Management of Nuclear Power Plants, coordinated by ENSREG.
+The BMU submitted a National Assessment Report in 2018 and in September 2019 the National Action Plan for the implementation of the results in due time.
 For further information, see www.ensreg.eu/eu-topical-peer-review.

 2.2.3.
 Permanent shutdown and decommissioning process

-As of 30 April 2019, 29 nuclear power plants, including prototype and experimental reactors, had been permanently shut down.
-Of these, 25 facilities are being dismantled and returned to greenfield status including one facility in safe enclosure and three facilities have already been completely dismantled and the sites returned to greenfield status and released from nuclear regulatory control.
+As of 30 April 2021, 30 nuclear power plants, including prototype and experimental reactors, had been permanently shut down.
+Of these, 26 facilities are being dismantled and are intended to be released from nuclear regulatory control, including one facility in safe enclosure.
+Three facilities have already been completely dismantled and the sites released from nuclear regulatory control.
 One facility is in post-operation.
 Further information (shutdown date and reason, etc.) is shown in Table 6.
-For decommissioning, a licence is required from the competent licensing authority of the state in which the nuclear installation is sited.
+For decommissioning, a licence is required from the relevant licensing authority of the state in which the nuclear installation is sited.
 The licensing and supervisory process is described in Sections 3.1.1 and 3.1.2.

 The decommissioning of the NPPs Greifswald and Rheinsberg of the former East Germany is financed from the federal budget as well, as is the decommissioning of facilities for uranium ore mining and processing in the former East Germany.

+Under the Atomic Energy Act and in line with the polluter-pays principle, the operators must pay for the shut-down and dismantling of the NPPs, as well as for the management of the nuclear waste produced by them, including the cost of waste disposal.
 On 16 June 2017, the Act on the Reorganization of Responsibility in Nuclear Waste Management entered into force.
-Under the Act, the Federation is responsible for the implementation and financing of storage and disposal of radioactive waste, while the NPP operators remain responsible for the financing and management of decommissioning of the nuclear power plants and the proper packaging of the nuclear waste.
-On 3 July 2017, the operators transferred financial means amounting to approximately €24 billion into a public law fund to cover the future costs of the storage and disposal of radioactive waste.
-The spent fuel and radioactive waste, as well as the storage facilities defined in the Act, are in the process of being transferred to the Federation.
+Under the Act, the NPP operators remain responsible for the financing and management of decommissioning of the nuclear power plants and the proper packaging of the nuclear waste, while the Federal Government is responsible for the implementation and financing of interim storage and disposal of radioactive waste.
+On 3 July 2017, the operators transferred financial means amounting to approximately €24 billion into a public law fund to cover the costs of interim storage and disposal of radioactive waste.
+The spent fuel and radioactive waste, as well as the interim storage facilities defined in the Act, are in the process of being transferred to the Federal Government.

 |Reactor name||Shutdown date||Shutdown reason||Decom. strategy||Current decom. phase||Current fuel management phase||Decom. licensee||Licence terminated|